iMega/luaformatter/README.md

 local t = {a = 1, b = 2, c = 3}
 ```

-If you write more five fields with only key then table will be written in
+If you write more than five fields with only key then table will be written in
 multiline.
-Same behaviour will if more four fields with key and value.
+Same behaviour will be if you write more than four fields
-If the table is multiline then every field will has trailing comma.
+with key and value.
+If the table is multiline then every field will have
+trailing comma.

 ```lua
 local t = {